 - Design and size heated and cold-water services and systems CPCPWT4011;

 - Establish legal and risk management requirements of new business ventures BSBESB402;

 Follow these three steps to apply for your plumbers licence in Queensland:

 - Visit your nearest Queensland Government Access Centre or the QBCC website to obtain the application forms.

 - Attach all the supporting documents.
+A complete list of documents and application requirements can be found on QBCC’s website.
 If you are a trade contractor, provide ample demonstration that you have completed the Certificate IV in Plumbing and Services.